mikependon/RepoDB/Docs/pages/support.rst

 Below are the currently supported versions of .Net and SQL Server.

 - .NET Framework: Yes, version 4.0 or above
-- .NET Core: No, we will create RepoDb.Core for this (very soon)
+- .NET Core: Yes, version 1.1 or above
-- .NET Standard Library: No
+- .NET Standard Library: Yes, version 1.6.1 or above
 - SQL Server: Yes, version 2008 or above
 - Oracle: can be extended
 - MySql: can be extended